OhGreat/evolutionary_algorithms/README.md

 ### Creating your own evaluation functions

-To create your own evaluation function you can extend the `Evaluate` class on the `Evaluation.py` file in the `classes` folder.
+To create your own evaluation function you can extend the `Evaluate` class on the `Evaluation.py` file in the `src/classes` folder.
 Each evaluation class should have at least the __call__ methods defined to work properly.

 ## Examples

-The following image is the result of the `individual.sh` configuration found in the `test_scripts` directory.
+The following image is the result of the `individual.sh` configuration found in the `src/scripts` directory.

 <img src="https://github.com/OhGreat/evolutionary_algorithms/blob/main/readme_aux/example_plots.png" />